synopsys-sig/synopsys-security-scan-plugin/README.md

 # Synopsys Security Scan Plugin

 This repository contains a Jenkins plugin implemented as a Gradle project.
 The plugin provides functionality for performing Synopsys Security Scan with Black Duck, Coverity and Polaris.
 This README.md file serves as a guide for developers and users of the plugin.
+Please note that this Jenkins plugin currently supports only Bitbucket as the source code management (SCM) system.

 # Quick Start for the Security Scan Plugin